davidbarr2/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    The function returned by personalDice that returns a name and number uses closure to grab the name.
+We know because name is not defined within the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    Dan's name will be the same, the dice roll will change.

 c.
 What is the lexical scope of `newRoll`?
+  newRoll only exists within the function returned by personalDice.
+Since it is only logged to the console its results cannot be accessed anywhere else.

 ### Task 3 - Stretch Goals